hsf-training/hsf-training-docker/_episodes/03-running-containers.md

 ~~~
 {: .output}

-To restart your exited container [start][podman-docks-start] it again and then
+To restart your exited container [start][podman-docs-start] it again and then
-[attach][podman-docks-attach] it interactively to your shell
+[attach][podman-docs-attach] it interactively to your shell

 ~~~bash
 podman start <CONTAINER ID>